rohan843/CTFs/picoCTF_130_MacroHard_WeakEdge/README.md

 ---

 I have found out that PPT files are just zip archives, and have unzipped the file.
 I will go through the contents.

+---

+I have finally solved it with some help from [this](https://medium.com/@quackquackquack/picoctf-writeup-marcohard-weakedge-652a4a9bc29a) writeup.
+There was a hidden file with a string that had the base 64 version of the flag.

+---

+Based on this CTF, I think I'll create a list of strategies I can follow in future CTFs in this repo.